Policies & Procedures

 How to Help Us Get the Word Out; Tell Us Your Stories!

 How can you help SVC get positive exposure in the media?
 Send us your stories…whether it’s about something you’ve published professionally or a conference you’re attending or if it’s about a student you know who is doing something interesting.
 Come see us.
 The Office of Communications will determine if this is a story for the Campus News section of the web, Noteworthy section of the Web, and/or the outside press.
 We can also help you to submit editorial/opinion pieces to the appropriate media outlets.

 Requesting Press Exposure for an Upcoming Event – To develop press releases, offices should schedule a planning meeting with the Assistant Director of Communications as soon as possible to discuss publicity ideas, planned events, and deadlines.
 For scheduled events, it is the responsibility of the contracting office to provide the 5 W’s– who, what, where, when and why; photo requests, and a suggested list of publications to utilize.

 Speaking to the Media

-Questions from the media should always be directed to the Director of Communications or in his/her absence, the College President or a President’s designee.
+Questions from the media should always be directed to the Senior Advisor for Communications or in his/her absence, the College President or a President’s designee.

 Graphic Identity Standards, Seals and Logos

 Please see the Office of Communications for permissible usage of the SVC logo.
 The rectangular shaped SVC College Logo should be the first thing that outside constituencies notice when opening any type of mailing or on every page of our Web site.
 All official College Web pages should contain the logo.
-A copy of the College logo (available in black & white and in color) can be found in the PR Temp folder on the M Drive.
 Any and all documents that are printed with the official College logo should be reviewed by the Office of Communications.

 The Official College Seal is the round graphic seen on all College letterhead and correspondence.